 The purpose of an independent study business course (4995) is to provide an independent, directed-study experience for the qualified student.
-To qualify, a student must have attained senior standing, have a minimum 2.500 grade point average overall and a 3.000 grade point average in the major area or topic of the independent study.
+To qualify, students must have attained senior standing, have a minimum 2.500 grade point average overall and a 3.000 grade point average in the major area or topic of the independent study.
 Independent study courses are not available for those courses in the same term when the course is being offered.
 The appropriate use of an independent study course is to allow the further pursuit of topics and issues presented in a course and/or a legitimate course of study for which no regularly scheduled course is presently offered.
-Obtaining permission and approval for a 4995 is contingent on the approval of the research proposal, the willingness of a specific faculty member to accept the student’s proposal, and that faculty member’s willingness to work with the student for the duration of the course.
+Obtaining permission and approval for a 4995 is contingent on the approval of the research proposal, the willingness of a specific faculty member to accept students' proposals and that faculty member’s willingness to work with students for the duration of the course.
 All 4995 courses must have written approval from the instructor and the department chair.
 The Independent Study Course approval form is found on the Marquette Central academic forms website.

 Summer Sessions Study Approval

 Students who plan to study in summer school at another institution must obtain written approval for each course before the summer term begins.
 If prior approval is not obtained, there is no guarantee that credits earned will be accepted by Marquette University.
-Course approval forms may be obtained from the College of Business Administration website.
+Course approval forms are obtained on the Marquette Central web site.
 Students must earn a C grade or better in the course to be eligible for transfer credit; only credits transfer, not the grade.
-It is required that once a student matriculates at Marquette, business courses, finite math and calculus are to be taken at Marquette.
+It is required that once a student matriculates at Marquette, business courses, finite math and calculus must be taken at Marquette.
 Business students studying overseas, upon approval of the international director may allow some business courses to transfer.

 Transfer Students (Advanced Standing)

 a.
-Educational objectives and nature of the institution from which the student transfers credit.
+Educational objectives and nature of the institution from which students transfer credit.

 b.
 Comparability of the nature, content and level of credit earned offered by the college.
 Courses offered on the lower division at other institutions, but at the upper division at Marquette University, are normally not acceptable.
 Occasionally, such courses may be validated.